NoOneUST/Aerial-photography-Semantic-Segmentation-with-Deeplab-v3-and-FCN-based-on-TensorFlow/README.md

-# Aerial photography Semantic Segmentation based on Deeplab v3+ with TensorFlow
+# Aerial photography Semantic Segmentation based on Deeplab v3+ and FCN with TensorFlow

 ## Overview
 In this work, we do semantic segmentation based on Google's Deeplab V3+ to classify different areas like lawn, house, river and road, etc. on our own aerial image database.